New sealed charges brought in case against ex-Trump campaign manager

 Manafort and Gates lobbied in connection with the rollout of the report, and are accused by Mueller’s office of facilitating secret payments for the report through off-shore bank accounts.

-Mueller’s office last Friday also indicted 13 Russians and three Russian companies for their alleged involvement in a criminal and espionage conspiracy to tamper in the 2016 U.S. presidential campaign to support Trump and disparage Democratic rival Hillary Clinton.
+Mueller’s office last Friday also indicted 13 Russians and three Russian companies for their alleged involvement in a criminal and espionage conspiracy to tamper in the 2016 U.S. presidential campaign.

-Reporting by Sarah N. Lynch and Karen Freifeld; Editing by Will Dunham
+Reporting by Sarah N. Lynch and Karen Freifeld; Editing by Will Dunham and Alistair Bell